ModelCloud/GPTQModel/README.md

 * Fixed Packing Performance regression on high core-count systems.
 * Thousands of lines of refractor/cleanup.
 * Debloated 271K lines of which 250K was caused by a single dataset used only by an example.
 Move dataset to HF.
 * Shorter and more concise public api/internal vars.
-No need to copy bloated HF style for class names.
+No need to mimic HF style for verbose class names.
 * Complete tests with every feature and model tested.
 Everything that does not pass tests will be removed from repo.
 We want quality over quantity.

 ## Roadmap (Target Date: July 2024):